Directives¶

 The

-directive allows a user to add LaTeX content into a document.
+confluence_latexdirective allows a user to add LaTeX content into a document.
 For example:.. confluence_latex:: $\mathfrak{H}$ello world!

 This directive supports the following options: